 Redistricting takes place following each decennial Census to adjust voting district boundaries, due to changes over time in population.
 The 2022 voting districts will be in place until the next redistricting process, in 2031-2032, following completion of the next federal Census.
 You can find out more about the U.S. Census Bureau and the 2020 Census process here: https://www.census.gov/2020census

-To view up-to-date, interactive city ward, voting district, and legislative district maps of the current 2012 enacted districts in the City of Cranston, click the following link and view the "Find My Polling Place and Elected Officials" GIS map.
+To view up-to-date, interactive city ward, voting district, and legislative district maps in the City of Cranston, click the following link and click on the appropriate map:

 Find Your Polling Place and Elected Officials

-For inquiries about the redistricting process, or questions about how to find your local elected officials, please contact Registrar / Director of Elections Nicholas Lima, who is the redistricting coordinator staffing the city's Redistricting Commission, at 401-780-3128 or email@example.com.
-If your email correspondence is intended for the Redistricting Commission members, please indicate as such and your message will be forwarded to the entire Commission.
+For inquiries about the redistricting process, or questions about how to find your local elected officials, please contact the redistricting coordinator at 401-780-3128 or email@example.com.
 You can look up your current elected officials, city ward, and voting precinct information online at vote.ri.gov.